openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/transformation-api/patterns-python-api.rst

 2. AnyInput
 ++++++++++++++++++++++++++++++++++++++++
-You have already seen ``AnyInput`` in the above examples.
-We use it when we don't really care about a specific input for a given node.
+``AnyInput`` is used when there is no need to specify a particular input for a given node.

 .. doxygensnippet:: docs/snippets/ov_patterns.py
    :language: python